-Figure 25: Network with line, star and tree topologies
+Figure 28: Network with line, star and tree topologies

-To ensure that the communication is maintained when a connection fails, you install additional physical connections between the network nodes.
-Redundancy protocols ensure that the additional connections remain switched off while the original connection is still working.
+To maintain communication when a connection fails, install additional physical connections between the network nodes.
+Redundancy protocols help ensure that the additional connections remain switched off while the original connection is still working.
 If the connection fails, the redundancy protocol generates a new path from the sender to the receiver via the alternative connection.